Skip to main content

 What about probiotics?

 Probiotics are live bacteria that help keep your digestive system healthy.
-They are essential for gut function, converting food to crucial nutrients and transport into our body.
-Supporting a healthy gut microbiome starts with a carbohydrate-rich diet, fermented foods, and complex carbohydrates.
+They are essential for gut health and are essential for the conversion of food into nutrients your body can use.
 Probiotics can be taken to target specific healthcare needs.
-Even though trillions of microorganisms reside in the gut, research shows that certain probiotic strains impact our mood, metabolic, antioxidant, and anti-inflammatory needs in particular ways.
+Even though trillions of microorganisms reside in the gut, research shows that certain probiotic strains improve your metabolism and even your mood.

 Can you use prebiotics and probiotics together?

 Taking prebiotics and probiotics together is referred to as synbiotics.
 Because prebiotics supports probiotic bacteria, it can be very effective to include both in your diet.
-KAIBAE gut/skin resilience combines soil-based probiotics and prebiotic baobab powder to accomplish this synbiotic benefit.
+KAIBAE gut/skin resilience for example is a dietary supplement that combines spore probiotics and prebiotic baobab powder to benefit your skin from within.